Calera Capital

-Calera Capital is a private equity firm focused on investments in middle-market companies.
+Calera Capital is a Public equity firm focused on investments in middle-market companies.
 Founded in 1991, the firm is currently investing out of its fifth fund, Calera Capital Partners V, which was raised in 2017.
 Calera Capital has offices in San Francisco and Boston.

 Investment Criteria and Transaction Types

 Calera Capital makes equity investments in operating companies with enterprise values up to $1 billion.
 The firm seeks to deploy between $50 million and $250 million in each transaction.
 Many of Calera Capital's investments have involved founder- or family-owned businesses, and the firm reports that existing shareholders have re-invested over $1.2 billion in transactions with Calera Capital.